JAndrassy/ArduinoOTA/README.md

 The size of networking library and SD library limit the use of ArduinoOTA library to ATmega MCUs with at least 64 kB flash memory.
 There are other network upload options for here excluded ATmega328p ([Ariadne bootloader](https://github.com/loathingKernel/ariadne-bootloader) for Wiznet chips, [WiFiLink firmware](https://github.com/jandrassy/arduino-firmware-wifilink) for the esp8266).

-The ArduinoOTA library ATmega support requires support in bootloader.
-For the SD storage the MCU must have a 'SD bootloader'.
-For the InternalStorage the bootloader must be [Optiboot with `copy_flash_pages` function](https://github.com/jandrassy/MegaCore/commit/473c6fcb0a13d2a1d0f5ba578a6ee8933086dc99).
+For upload over InternalStorage Optiboot bootloader with [`copy_flash_pages` function](https://github.com/Optiboot/optiboot/pull/269) is required.
+Arduino AVR package doesn't use Optiboot for Arduino Mega.
+For Arduino Mega you can download [my boards definitions](https://github.com/jandrassy/my_boards) and use it [to burn](https://arduino.stackexchange.com/questions/473/how-do-i-burn-the-bootloader) the modified Optiboot and to upload sketches to your Mega over USB and over network.

+For SDStorage a 'SD bootloader' is required to load the uploaded file from the SD card.
+There is no good SD bootloader.
+2boots works only with not available old types of SD cards and zevero/avr_boot doesn't yet support USB upload of sketch.
+The SDStorage was tested with zevero/avr_boot.
+The ATmega_SD example shows how to use this ArduinoOTA library with SD bootloader.

-To use remote upload from IDE with SDStorage or InternalStorage, you must [add some lines to platform.txt file](https://github.com/jandrassy/MegaCore/commit/956be74efd5956fde41cae78bac90ff39e536606#diff-3fcd89411a125a3edb58066309f7357c) of your boards package.
+To use remote upload from IDE with SDStorage or InternalStorage, you must add some lines to platform.txt file of the boards package.
 Packages are located in ~/.arduino15/packages/ on Linux and %userprofile%\AppData\Local\Arduino15\packages\ on Windows (AppData is a hidden folder).

 The upload over ArduinoOTA library requires upload of .bin file.
 To set Arduino IDE to create a .bin file add following lines after existing similar lines: